 To bring unity to the world of audio description.

-Audio description (often called verbal description) can be thought of as a medium equivalent to open and closed captioning, only for audiences that prefer information in acoustic rather than visual forms.
-In some cases, that involves the simple verbalization of a transcript (as in text-to-voice translation), but what we mostly are concerned with here is the more complex audiovisual translation of visual into audible material.
+Audio description (often called verbal description) can be thought of as a medium equivalent to open and closed captioning, only for audiences that need or want information in acoustic rather than visual forms.
+In some cases, that involves the simple verbalization of a transcript (as in text-to-voice translation), but what we mostly are concerned with here is the more complex audiovisual translation of visual into audible information, in particular, the organization and expression of complicated collages of visual media into an unavoidably more linear format without compromising the rich and dynamic experience visuals often present in the original format.
 For example, how would you describe an Ansel Adams photograph of a scene within Yellowstone National Park to a person who cannot see, or has low vision, or has difficulty interpreting print materials, or simply prefers information in audible forms?
-Those varied audiences (including people who are blind, with low-vision, print dyslexic, and audio-oriented) deserve full access to public discourse, and this project has been created to serve them, under the core principles of Universal Design.
+Those varied audiences (including people who are blind, with low-vision, print dyslexic, and audio-oriented) deserve full access to public discourse, and this project has been created to serve them.

 In turn, this UniD project has been developed to help people create more audio description and to be a robust resource for those interested in this topic, including "best practices" guidelines, updated scholarly research, and a forum for related thoughts and discussions.
 Our hope is that like the impact Vignelli's system had on NPS brochures, the UniD Project will bring higher clarity and quality to this acoustic communication form, especially in public spaces.